SOUTHERN MEXICO BIRDING TOUR: DETAILED ITINERARY

 Once we reach the humid, broadleaf evergreen forest of famous Cañada Honda (which means ‘deep canyon’) we will be wanting to see the endangered, sky-blue Cabanis’s (or Azure-rumped) Tanager.
 This social species is restricted to the Pacific foothills of Chiapas and Guatemala and is only known from a handful of localities.
 It shows a distinct preference for fig trees.

-El Triunfo: Day 6 This morning we will walk back to Finca La Prusia and drive back to Tuxtla Guttierez, stopping for anything of interest that we encounter.
+El Triunfo: Day 6 Today we will walk back to Finca La Prusia and drive back to Tuxtla Guttierez, stopping for anything of interest that we encounter.
 Our El Triunfo tour ends this evening at Tuxtla Guttierez.